 MOD EUR/9A17/2

 5.438 Use of the band 4 200-4 400 MHz by the aeronautical radionavigation service is reserved exclusively for radio altimeters installed on board aircraft and for the associated transponders on the ground.
-However, passive sensing in the Earth exploration-satellite and space research services may be authorized in this band on a secondary basis (no protection is provided by the radio altimeters).
+(WRC-15)

 Reasons: With a new primary allocation in this band it is proposed to modify this footnote and transfer the deleted text to a new footnote (5.B117).